Updated: Sep 27

 We think the workshop is of great benefit to everyone as it greatly increases quality of content for the players without taking away from free mods, it allows fans to make money off of something they enjoy doing and it expands the game in a way where we still have quality control and can keep up artistic and gameplay integrity from our side.

-For mods we will try to allow donations, paypal, similar payment services or we might even consider things like mod subscriptions to optionally support the creators in some way.
-We will also consider supporting popular mods directly from our side.
+For mods we will try to allow donations or we might even consider things like mod subscriptions to optionally support the creators in some way.
+We would also like to support popular mods directly from our side but it needs a good process given legal things there are a big hassle as soon as payment is involved.
 Nothing is set in stone yet and we will consider the best options to support modders and try to do it better than other companies do right now.

 Larger creations or addons might also be built in cooperation with some funding from us, but we'll see.
 We also try to support other content creators outside of modding with funds from the workshop if find a good way to automate (and afford) this as its a bit of a paperwork hassle.